yusufgkl/rmk-keychain/README.md

 r/mk keychain, drawed from the logo

 STL files to 3D print it
-DWG files to laser cut it
+DXF files to laser cut it

 Cutted in 3mm acrylic